Sign Up for Our

-UVB cause health problems – but the SPF numbers on
+and UVB cause health problems – but the SPF

-can be attributed to both UVA rays and UVB rays.
+symptoms of lupus can be attributed to both UVA rays

 process of changing the SPF scheme to also include